 +44 (0) 1273 844919

 THE LURERiders flock to Maui for its warm waters and super consistent conditions with more kiteable days per year than almost anywhere on earth.
 Although there's Hawaii-size surf, Maui actually offers lots of riding opportunities for kiters, beginners through advanced.

-Thirty minutes from Kite Beach are the world famous Ho'okipa and Lanes.
-No kitesurfing at Ho'okipa, but advanced riders looking for a challenge with up-to-date insurance may want to check out Lanes.
-Launch and land by crossing a very tricky reef.
-Booties are a necessity, and be advised that there is no kind landing place downwind, it's serious.
-In the right winds Kihei on the south side can be a good choice for intermediate to above riders.
-Riding on the west side of the island is limited and it’s best to talk to a local rider familiar with the spots before attempting it.
+Thirty minutes away are Ho’okipa and Lanes.
+No kitesurfing at Ho’okipa, but advanced riders looking for a challenge with up-to-date insurance may want to check out Lanes.
+Launch and land by crossing a very tricky reef - it’s serious.
+In the right winds Kihei on the south side can be good for intermediates and above.
+Riding on the west side of the island is limited, so speak to a local rider before trying to ride there.